MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-work-report.md

 -   Move through pages
 -   Zoom in and out
--   Resize to fit the window
+-   Resize to fit the page
 -   Select text

     You can copy text from a report, and then paste it somewhere else, like a page in [!INCLUDE[d365fin](includes/d365fin_md.md)] or Microsoft Word.
 Using a mouse, for example, you press and hold where you want to start, and then move the mouse to select one or more words, sentences, or paragraphs.
 You can then press the right mouse button, and select **Copy**.
 You can the paste the selected text where ever you want it.